Caveat Emptor: Buyer (parent, teacher or school) Beware!

 N.B in the original Canadian research, the ”usual literacy teaching” would have been balanced literacy (multi-cueing), not UK-style SSP.

-– Only ‘real’ books are used for word reading practice – see Solity & Vousden’s paper + caution 1.
+– Only ‘real’ books are used for reading practice from the beginning – see Solity & Vousden’s paper + caution 1.

-– Only 64 ”most common GPC mappings” directly taught using monosyllabic words -see caution 3.
+– Only 61 of the ”most common GPC mappings” are directly taught, using monosyllabic words -see caution 3.

 3. Flexible Phonics with DMSfV (Direct Mapping and Set for Variability):

-– Only ‘real’ books are used for word reading practice – see Solity & Vousden’s article + caution 1.
+– Only ‘real’ books are used for reading practice from the outset of instruction – see Solity & Vousden’s article + caution 1.

-– Only 64 ”most common GPC mappings” directly taught using monosyllabic words -see caution 3.
+– Only 61 of the ”most common GPC mappings” are directly taught, using monosyllabic words -see caution 3.

 Caution 1.